moogacs/docs.buf.build/docs/bsr/remote-generation/plugin-example.md

 $ docker build -f Dockerfile.twirp -t plugins.buf.build/demolab/twirp:v8.1.0-1 .
 ```

 We're tagging the version as `v8.1.0-1` even though the upstream version of the plugin is `v8.1.0`.
-This structure allows us to make changes to the packaging of the plugin without changing the upstream version, for example, if we made a mistake in our Dockerfile.
+This structure enables us to make changes to the packaging of the plugin without changing the upstream version, for example, if we made a mistake in our Dockerfile.
 This pattern is commonly used in other systems where packaging is done externally to the upstream software, such as [Debian](https://www.debian.org/doc/debian-policy/ch-controlfields.html#version) and [Arch](https://wiki.archlinux.org/title/Arch_package_guidelines#Package_versioning)
 package versioning systems.

 ## 5. Publish Plugin to the BSR